go-aah/docs/configuration.md

 ## Includes

 An include statement tells the config parser to include the contents of another config file where the include statement is defined.
 Includes are in the format `include "<pattern>"`.
 The `<pattern>` can be any glob like pattern which is compatible with [path.filepath.Match](http://golang.org/pkg/path/filepath/#Match).
-It has be absolute path or relative path to `config` directory.
+It can be absolute path or relative path to `config` directory.

 ## Substitutions/Reference